yunusemreaksu/isar-aerospace-assessment/README.md

 - Opinions and suggestions on improving the API are presented in Assignment C and this README file.

+- The .env file is not added to .gitignore so that the application can run locally without any problems.

 ## Getting Started

 First, run the development server: